ai-cfia/dev-rel-docs/adr/006-review-database-change-management.md

 * Open source

-* Offers a Cl/CD workflow (not a GitOps one)
+* Support Azure PostgreSQL instances

+* Integrates with all common CI and release tools, including GitHub and Azure DevOps.

 Cons:

-* Does not support Azure PostgreSQL instance

 * Most features are hidden behind a paywall

-* No SQL editor
+* Offers a Git client under paywall

+* Not an

 ## Improvement